smithy-lang/smithy/docs/source/spec/core.rst

 -----------------------

 Summary
-    Adds documentation to a shape or member.
-The format of the documentation trait MUST be a valid HTML fragment.
+    Adds documentation to a shape or member using the CommonMark_ format.
 Trait selector
     ``*``
 Value type